amateur radio license

 of the crystal frequency are heard.
 Measured peak output

-power is 1-watt (0.7-watt RMS) on 40 meters using a battery holder for 8 'AA' cells as the 12vdc power supply.
+power is 1-watt (0.7-watt RMS) on 40 meters using a battery holder for 8 'AA' cells as the 12vdc power supply; this battery holder has a connection compatible with a 9V battery clip so a 9v battery can be easily substituted (with decreased power output).